 Current Status of Theme Parks and Resort Hotels

-- Walt Disney World Resort - Walt Disney World Resort will have a phased reopening of its theme parks, beginning with Magic Kingdom Park and Disney's Animal Kingdom July 11.
-EPCOT and Disney's Hollywood Studios will follow July 15.
+- Walt Disney World Resort - Walt Disney World Resort had a phased reopening of its theme parks, beginning with Magic Kingdom Park and Disney's Animal Kingdom July 11.
+EPCOT and Disney's Hollywood Studios followed July 15.

 - Disney-owned and -operated hotels at Walt Disney World Resort have begun to reopen.
 Disney Vacation Club properties at Walt Disney World and Disney’s Fort Wilderness Resort & Campground reopened to members and guests June 22.
 Disney Vacation Club properties in Vero Beach, Florida, and Hilton Head, South Carolina, reopened June 15.
-Disney's Aulani is closed until further notice.
+Disney's Aulani is reopening Nov.
+1.

 - Disney Springs in Florida began a phased reopening May 20.
 A limited number of shopping and dining experiences that are owned by third-party operating participants will begin to open during this initial phase.
 During the initial opening phase, Disney Springs has limitations on capacity, parking and operating hours.
 Guests and cast members will be required to wear face coverings.
 For more information, read our separate post about its reopening guidelines and procedures.